 Although many associate waterbeds with strait-laced suburban living, back in the ‘70s they were a symbol of the free-flowing counterculture movement—more likely to be sold with incense and Doors albums than with fluffy pillows and high thread count sheets.
 “That fluid fixture of 1970s crash pads” was how a New York Times story from 1986 described them.
 The names of manufacturers and distributors reflected this: Wet Dream, Joyapeutic Aqua Beds, and Aquarius Products were a few that rolled with the times.

 By the '80s, waterbeds had moved from the hazy fringe to the commercial mainstream.
-“It has followed the path of granola and Jane Fonda,” the Times noted.
+“It has followed the path of granola and Jane Fonda,” The New York Times noted.
 Indeed, waterbeds were available in a variety of styles, from four-post Colonials to Victorian beds with carved headboards to simple, sturdy box frames.
-Allergy sufferers liked having a dust-free mattress, while back pain sufferers were drawn to the beds’ free-floating quality.
-Advertisements by sellers like Big Sur Waterbeds played up the health benefits with shirtless, beefy dudes like this one:
+Allergy sufferers liked having a dust-free mattress, while back pain sufferers were drawn to the beds’ free-floating quality; advertisements by sellers like Big Sur Waterbeds played up the health benefits.

 In the ’90s, it became clear that the novelty of waterbeds couldn’t overcome the additional work they required.
 By that time, competitors like Tempur-Pedic and Select Comfort were also coming out with mattress innovations that offered softness and flexibility without making customers run a garden hose through their second-floor bedroom window.